awsdocs/amazon-connect-admin-guide/doc_source/login-logout-reports.md

 ## Schedule a Login/Logout report<a name="loginlogout-report-schedule"></a>

 To generate a report with the same settings on a regular basis, you can schedule the report to run daily or on specific days of the week\.
+Note that *scheduled* Login/Logout reports work differently than Login/Logout reports you [generate](#loginlogout-report-generate) from the user interface for a specified time range\.

+### Important things to know<a name="important-loginlogout-report-schedule"></a>
-When you schedule a report, it is automatically published to your organization\.
++ When you schedule a report, it is automatically published to your organization\.
 Anyone with appropriate permissions can view the report\.
 Users with all permissions for Login/Logout reports can also edit, schedule, or delete the report\.
++ For scheduled Login/Logout reports, the trailing window value is always the last 24 hours\.

-When you schedule your report, keep in mind that the report always runs at 12AM on the day you select, in the time zone that you choose\.
-If you select Wednesday, the report runs at midnight Wednesday and does not include any data for Wednesday\.
-Scheduled reports are saved as CSV files in your Amazon S3 bucket\.
++ A scheduled report always runs at 12AM on the day you select, in the time zone that you choose\.

+  For example, if you select Wednesday, the report runs at midnight Wednesday and does not include any data for Wednesday\.
++ Scheduled reports are saved as CSV files in your Amazon S3 bucket\.
 The default time zone is UTC\.
 To have your report run at 12AM in your local time, choose your time zone instead\.

-**Tip**
-To email a scheduled report to a list of co\-workers, you need to generate the email manually using your messaging system\.
++ To email a scheduled report to a list of co\-workers, you need to generate the email manually using your messaging system\.
 Amazon Connect doesn’t provide an option to email the scheduled report automatically\.

-**To schedule a Login/Logout report**
+### How to schedule a Login/Logout report<a name="howto-loginlogout-report-schedule"></a>

 1. If you already have a saved report to schedule open, skip to step 4\.
 Otherwise, in the dashboard, choose **Metrics and quality**, **Saved reports**\.